robinskennethj-pixel/Original-Oak-Carpentry/INVOICE_SYSTEM_SETUP.md

 ## 🎯 Overview

-The Ogun Carpentry website now features a comprehensive AI-powered dynamic invoicing system that automatically generates branded invoices with AI assistance for both online and offline projects.
+The Original Oak Carpentry website now features a comprehensive AI-powered dynamic invoicing system that automatically generates branded invoices with AI assistance for both online and offline projects.

 ## ✨ Key Features